ersc-docs/ersc-docs.github.io/pages/how-to-install.md

 ; Invaders are other players that will join your world uninvited and try to kill you and your party allow_invaders = 1

-; Defuffs (Rot Essence) will be acquired when you die, and will only be cured when you sit at a bonfire death_debuffs = 1
+; Debuffs (Rot Essence) will be acquired when you die, and will only be cured when you sit at a bonfire death_debuffs = 1

 ; Spirit summons can aid you in multiplayer